mamonu/AudioFeaturesDemos/README.md

 See '02-Features_from_audio.pca.ipynb' on how to read , process and create features from an audio file that are suitable for further use with ML libraries such as the scikit learn package

+## 03. Further suggestions :

-For further reading on this please see :
+For further reading on this domain area please see :

 [MIR](http://musicinformationretrieval.com/)